GfSE/SAF-Specification/developing-saf/viewpoints/Stakeholder-Requirement-Viewpoint.md

 The Stakeholder Requirement Viewpoint specifies all properties that the intended solution shall possess or expose from the perspective of the Stakeholders.
 The Stakeholder Requirement Viewpoint determines capabilities, functions, non-functional properties, and constraints.
 ## Applicability
 The Stakeholder Requirement Viewpoint supports the "Stakeholder Needs and Requirements Definition Process" activities of the INCOSE SYSTEMS ENGINEERING HANDBOOK 2015 [§ 4.2] and contributes to the identification of solution constraints.
+## Presentation
+A tabular format lisiting
+* unique requirement ID, text, and attributes,
+* traceability reference to justifying model artefacts.
+Note: Stakeholder Requirements are to be structured in a way that the Stakeholder behind the Requirement is identifiable.
+When appropriate, the relationships between identified Stakeholder Requirements are and the justifying model artefacts, Operational Story, Operational Capability, Operational Performer, Operational Process, and Operational Exchange are presented.
+* "One Requirement Package for each Stakeholder" is a best-practice modeling rule.
+A package contains the Requirements specific for one Stakeholder.
+* Even if different Stakeholders may have intersecting interests and / or concerns resulting in a similar set of Requirements, each Stakeholder shall have its own set managed in a dedicated Requirement Package.
+Requirements must not be shared due to their different life cycles.
+Resolving duplications and conflicts is subject of the requirement analysis resulting in an agreed and consolidated set of System Requirements.

 ## Stakeholder
 * [Acquirer](../../stakeholders.md#Acquirer)
 * [Customer](../../stakeholders.md#Customer)